Guavus/hydrator-plugins/core-plugins/docs/File-batchsink.md

 **File System Properties:** Use this additional property with the InputFormat while reading the data.
 This is an advanced feature to specify any additional property that should be used with the sink.
 See [here](#file-system-properties) for details.

 ### File System Properties
-This is a JSON string representing a map of properties that can can be used when writing the data depending on the use case.
+This JSON string represents a map of properties that can be used for writing the data as required.

-Here are sample use cases
+Sample use cases:

 - ##### Writing output to gzip compression format
 ```json